aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 ### 1. Gaussian Blur Filter

-You can check the details of the `pixelize` filter:
+You can check the details of the Gaussian Blur filter:

 ```
-ffmpeg -h filter=gblur
+ffmpeg -h filter=pixelize
 ```

-Apply the Gaussian blur filter:
+Apply the Gaussian Blur filter:

 ```
 ffmpeg -i input.mp4 -vf "gblur=sigma=20" -c:a copy output.mp4